callumadair/CSC-371-Coursework/README.md

 favouring the entries held in a new container over the existing container and being able to update multiple containers at once (e.g. the category and item simultaneously).

-All functions are commented above the provided comments (e.g. "my comment" followed by "provided comment"), except those that are trivial and the code is self documenting, i.e. the getIdent(), setIdent(), size() and empty() member functions in the container classes, and the provided functions are in the same order as provided, but may have some new member functions between them, such as in the App namespace where each action has been extracted and placed in order after the run member
+Functions are commented above the provided comments minus the TODOs (e.g. "my comment" followed by "provided comment"), except those that are trivial and the code is self documenting, i.e. the getIdent(), setIdent(), size() and empty() member functions in the container classes, and the provided functions are in the same order as provided, but may have some new member functions between them, such as in the App namespace where each action has been extracted and placed in order after the run member